GuidesWikiHow Long Do Gaming PCs Last?

 To take care of my gaming PC, I regularly clean it every 3 months for dust buildup.
 Similarly, there are other aspects you need to be careful about that can harm a gaming PC.

-• Dust: Regularly cleaning your computer’s internal components, such as the motherboard, PC fans, and CPU, especially addressing dust buildup, is crucial for ensuring optimal performance and extending its lifespan.[7]
+• Dust: Regularly cleaning your computer’s internal components, such as the motherboard, PC fans, and CPU, especially addressing dust buildup, ultimately affecting its overall condition.[7]
 If you are new, I recommend that you practice cleaning off dust in the PC building simulator before tackling the process to avoid mistakes.
-I use compressed air for an effective cleaning, but you can proceed without it if inaccessible.[8]
+I use compressed air for an effective cleaning, but you can proceed without it if it is inaccessible.[8]

 • Excessive Moisture: High humidity in the environment can also impact the PC’s build and its components.
 Hence, be careful to place your PC in a dry environment, away from excessive moisture, or use desiccant packs to absorb moisture.[9]